biola/ask/README.markdown

 Then at the top of your asker controller, include:

     before_filter :build_questions, :only => [:new, :edit]
+    # or you can call the build_questions method inside the new or edit controller

-In your answerer controller's `new` and `edit` methods you'll want to call `build_or_create_answers` and pass it in the appropriate questions.
+In your answerer controller's `new` and `edit` methods you'll need to call `build_or_create_answers` and pass it in the appropriate questions.
 Such as:

     @event_registration.build_or_create_answers @event_registration.event.questions